 We've addressed the keys to effective resume writing more than once on this blog, but there are some things worth repeating, especially when they come from outside sources who walk the same steps on the web that we walk, and their advice is just as valuable.

-Take Steven Coyne, an independent recruiter who runs The Job Hunter Group's Blog Last month, he wrote a post for RecruitingBlogs.com, titled 3 Reasons I'll Read Your Resume, that underscores a trio of points we wholeheartedly agree with:
+Take Steven Coyne, an independent recruiter who runs The Job Hunter Group's Blog.
+He once wrote a timeless post for RecruitingBlogs.com, titled 3 Reasons I'll Read Your Resume, that underscores a trio of points we wholeheartedly agree with:

 1. Read every word of the job description and apply only if you're qualified for the job.